pagopa-archive/io-infrastructure-live/prod/westeurope/app_insights_web_tests/README.md

 * body        => if the request needs a body
 * headers_xml => a list of strings that contains the name of the header.
 The value will be retrieved from azure Keyvault.

 >**NOTE:** header names need to be consistent with the name of the secrets in the Keyvault, but need also to have a slightly different format, following a convention.
-For example, for a header called `Ocp-Apim-Subscription-Key` a secret called `app-insight-web-tests-Ocp-Apim-Subscription-Key` should be present in Azure KeyVault.
+For example, for a header called `Ocp-Apim-Subscription-Key` a secret called `app-insight-web-tests-ocp-apim-subscription-key` should be present in Azure KeyVault.

 ## Generate the web tests live file (terraform.tfvars)